People (Windows)

-People is a contact management app and address book included in Microsoft's Windows 8 and 10.
+People was a contact management app and address book included in Microsoft's Windows 8 and 10.
 It allows a user to organize and link contacts from different email accounts.
 People has a unique graphical interface, unlike Windows Contacts' File Explorer-based interface, based on the Metro design language that had already been used for Outlook.com and the integrated online People service.
 In addition to being an address book, it provides a list of recent mail conversations with a selected contact.
 It used to also be a social media hub, in which users could integrate their social networking accounts (e.g. Twitter), but API changes in both Windows and social media services caused this functionality to break.

-People works with other Metro-style apps, but it has its own front-end interface and can be opened by end users.
-Unlike Windows Contacts, it does not currently allow users to import or export .pst files, vCard files, Windows Address Book files, or other files directly.
-Instead, it gathers contact information from email accounts the user has set up on other services in Windows, such as Mail and Calendar, Skype Preview, or the Xbox app.
-Changes, additions, and deletions made in the People app will be exported to the corresponding email accounts.
-Users can select which accounts should display contact info in People.
+People worked with other Metro-style apps, but it had its own front-end interface and could be opened by end users.
+Unlike Windows Contacts, it did not currently allow users to import or export .pst files, vCard files, Windows Address Book files, or other files directly.
+Instead, it gathered contact information from email accounts the user has set up on other services in Windows, such as Mail and Calendar, Skype Preview, or the Xbox app.
+Changes, additions, and deletions made in the People app would be exported to the corresponding email accounts.
+Users could select which accounts should display contact info in People.

-The People app supports Outlook.com People, Google Contacts, iCloud contacts, Yahoo! contacts, and other contact lists that can be imported by logging into an email account.
+The People app supported Outlook.com People, Google Contacts, iCloud contacts, Yahoo! contacts, and other contact lists that could be imported by logging into an email account.